-No significant downtime throughout the entire pandemic Jordan Hintz Superintendent, Health, Safety, and Security Modern mining is relatively safe and highly regulated, and we work hard to stay prepared.
-Jordan Hintz, a Superintendent, Health, Safety, and Security, is one of five commanders of our 50-member Emergency Response Team (ERT) - made up of company volunteers and ensuring there is always someone ready to respond to a crisis.
+Care: Awarded to an employee who demonstrates careful consideration of their fellow workers and maintains a safe work environment.
+Compliance: Recognizes a person whose ongoing actions and decisions keep our operations compliant with all safety regulations.
+Creativity: Given to the nominee that has shown innovative solutions to enhance safety, including new policies, processes, or equipment use.
+The winners take part in a Ledersprung ceremony, the "leather jump."
+After making the jump, each person is recognized as an "Honourary Miner" and the achievements of all are celebrated together.
+Jordan Hintz Superintendent, Health, Safety, Security, Environment, and Quality Modern mining is relatively safe and highly regulated, and we work hard to stay prepared.
+Jordan Hintz, a Superintendent, Health, Safety, Security, Environment, and Quality, is one of five commanders of our 50-member Emergency Response Team (ERT) - made up of company volunteers and ensuring there is always someone ready to respond to a crisis.
 "I come from a mining family - my dad worked for over 20 years on the ERT of a different site.
 So, I grew up seeing the value, the skillsets, the leadership development," Hintz says.
 "I started right away when I joined the company three years ago.
 It's hard to explain, but there's such a family atmosphere.
 The Saskatchewan mining emergency response community is so close-knit, because people work together and get to know each other.
 They come in with different backgrounds and experiences, but it's always with the right reasons in mind."
 Now, Hintz helps handle the worldclass training and practices of the team, properly equipping members to handle emergencies: fires, accidents, rescue situations, hazardous material spills, and medical issues.
 It's a lot to cover.
 "It's an extensive internal and external training program for every member, and it takes years to get all competencies."
 But that training then expands far beyond the job site.
 "The people on the team are people from the community.
 They're out on the highways, the hockey rinks, the soccer fields.
 We really equip people for life, and then they get to be out in the communities.
 We have controls on site so they may never need their training here, but out there in the real world, they are often first responders in dangerous situations."
 Creating that farreaching impact is one of the things Hintz likes most about the role.
 "If we can be that community partner, that's a huge value for us and it's something we take seriously.
 Knowing we helped train and support people who can go out and help others - that's a big, positive outcome."
-Brett Welder Senior Manager, Health, Safety, Security, Environment, and Quality Since joining KSPC in 2013, Brett Welder has always pursued a strong safety culture.
+Brett Welder Health, Safety, Security, Environment, and Quality Since joining KSPC in 2013, Brett Welder has always pursued a strong safety culture.
 In fact, he was instrumental in developing the overall Safety Vision that helps to guide our policies, strategic decisions, and standards.
 Today, he maintains a focus on the four safety commitments leading by example, taking time for safety, stopping all unsafe work, and personal accountability - and uses them to create a culture that prioritizes safe operations across the board.
 Brett was part of a leadership team that took swift action on COVID-19 protocols throughout the last two years and played a large role in our adaptability to changing situations.
 Coordinating across multiple teams and all KSPC locations, his foresight helped to prevent outbreaks and enabled our work to continue without interruption.
 Brett is also a part of the SMA's SAFE Committee, showing his genuine commitment and care to everyone he works with.
+Employee Highlights The Important Contributions of Our Safety Team